 |Voy a dártelo.||I’m going to give it to you.|

-Note that when the pronoun is attached to the gerund, an accent must be added to the original stressed syllable in order to maintain the correct stress on the word.
+In this case, even when just one pronoun is attached to the gerund, an accent must be added to the original stressed syllable in order to maintain the correct stress on the word.

-When object pronouns are used with negative commands, they precede the verbs.
-However, for affirmative commands they must be attached to the end of the verb.
+When it comes to the imperative, object pronoun placement is not flexible.
+With negative commands, the object pronouns must precede the verb, and for affirmative commands, they must be attached to the end of the verb.

 |¡No me ayudes!||Don’t help me!|